OPEC+ meeting delayed as Saudi Arabia and Russia row over oil price collapse - sources

 The International Energy Agency warned on Friday that a cut of 10 million bpd would not be enough to counter the huge fall in oil demand.
 Even with such a cut, inventories would increase by 15 million bpd in the second quarter.

-Asked if he was considering tariffs on Saudi oil, Trump said late on Friday: “Tariffs are a way of evening the score ...
-Am I doing it now?
-No. Am I thinking about imposing it as of this moment?
-No. But if we’re not treated fairly it’s certainly a tool in the toolbox.”

-Additional reporting by Olesya Astakhova, Ahmad Ghaddar and Laila Kearney; Writing by Alex Lawler; Editing by Sandra Maler, Helen Popper and David Clarke
+Additional reporting by Jessica Resnick-Ault, Olesya Astakhova, Ahmad Ghaddar and Laila Kearney; Writing by Alex Lawler; Editing by Sandra Maler, Helen Popper, David Clarke, Richard Chang and David Gregorio